arnavkapoor/Mario-Game/code/README.md

 Description of Classes Created
 --------------------------------------------
 ####Board:
-The board class creates the entire grid
+The board class creates the entire grid.

 ####Draw Scenery:
 This class creates the whole level at once segments of which are displayed during gameplay.

 ####People:
-The People class has all the variables and functionality of Mario, this includes the movement and collision checking
+The People class has all the variables and functionality of Mario, this includes the movement and collision checking.

 ####Enemies:
-The Enemy class has all the variables and functionality of Mario, this includes the movement and collision checking
+The Enemy class has all the variables and functionality of Mario, this includes the movement and collision checking.

 ####BossEnemy:
-The BossEnemy class has all the variables and functionality of Mario, this includes the movement and collision checking
+The BossEnemy class has all the variables and functionality of Mario, this includes the movement and collision checking.

 ####Scoreboard:
 Scoreboard class manages score, printing, and the killing of Mario.